Top 10 Places to Visit in Cusco Peru

 5|Spot Cusco’s ancient Inca Palaces

-Here we have listed the most important Inca Palaces with some of the information collected by some historians and archeologists in Peru:
+Here we have listed the most important Inca Palaces with some of the information collected by historians and archaeologists in Peru:

-After the Spanish conquerors gained control over Cusco, those lands were owned by Francisco Pizarro.
+After the Spanish conquerors gained control over Cusco, Francisco Pizarro owned those lands.
 However, there’s not much left of the structure except for the foundations of the Inca structure.
-Nowadays, the site is composed of several restaurants, bars, nightclubs, and tourism agencies.
+Nowadays, several restaurants, bars, nightclubs, and tourism agencies compose the site.

-The Palace was located just next to the Qasana Palace, which front faced Plaza de Armas.
-According to chroniclers, it was constructed for Inca Roca, the sixth Inca ruler of the Empire.
-After the arrival of the Spanish, the site was assigned to Gonzalo Pizarro.
+The Palace was located just next to the Qasana Palace, which faced Plaza de Armas.
+According to chroniclers, Inca Roca built it, the sixth Inca ruler of the Empire.

 6|Find the best souvenirs at San Pedro Market